mikapersson/ArduinoProcessingProjects/GrannySmithCatcher/README.md

 # Granny Smith Catcher
-Two player game where potentiometers are used for moving discs with the goal of catching as many Granny Smith apples as possible.
+Two player game where potentiometers are used for moving discs with the goal of maximizing one's score.

 ![grannysmithcatcher_updated_demo](https://user-images.githubusercontent.com/53935544/113618573-2a8b6900-9658-11eb-835d-07dc2ac16207.gif)